markuscraig/bodyfat/README.md

 Each body measurement is taken in millimeters using cheap body-fat calipers.

-The body-fat weight scales are grossly inaccurate; relying on an electrical signal sent across the both feet to estimate body-fat.
-This method only estimates the lower half of the body.
+Existing body-fat weight-scales are grossly inaccurate; relying on an electrical signal sent across both feet to estimate body-fat.
+This method only estimates the lower half of the body's fat percentage.